 35% Grenache, 35% Syrah, 30% Cinsault.
 Screwcap

 The Little G that all the homies want to be.
 Made with a lot of care considering its level - grapes are hand harvested and manually sorted for starters.
 Provence style through and through, it's of beautiful salmon shade, with a nose of zesty citrus, mandarin and satsuma, the palate fruit driven and crunchy, with some of Gueissard's house style showing through - a teeny bit of guava skin, red currants, tangarine/mandarin juice, and a herbal undertow.
-2017's wine is a particularly juicy and fruit forward release, will win many fans.
+2017's wine is a particularly juicy and fruit forward release, and will win many fans.
 Summer in a bottle.

 DOMAINE GUEISSARD BANDOL CUVÉE G ROUGE 2015